somasis/musl-wiki/projects-using-musl.md

   (ppa:bortis/musl) for Saucy Salamander.
 - [openadk] Embedded Linux buildsystem, musl can be selected as the libc of the system.
-- [OpenWrt] packages musl and uses musl as default libc except for mips64 since [r45995].
 - [Yocto] - OpenEmbeeded based Yocto Project supports generated embedded Linux distributions based on musl C library
     - Set TCLIBC = "musl" to switch default C library to musl for building embedded linux platforms
     - poky-tiny ( Yocto Project Reference Distribution ) is now based on musl